 UN Women and UN Global Compact are working together to drive the WEPs agenda to empower women to participate fully in economic life across all sectors and throughout all sectors of economic activity.
 As a leader in gender equality, UN Women brings three decades of experience to this partnership effort with the UN Global Compact, the word's largest corporate sustainability initiative with more than 12,000 participants (business and other stakeholders) in more than 160 countries.

-Business Case: Current research demonstrating that gender diversity helps business perform better signals than self interest and common interest can come together.
+Business Case: Current research demonstrating that gender diversity helps business perform better.
 Governments also recognize that women's inclusion drives development, and acknowledge that achieving the Sustainable Development Goals and national economic development plans requires rapidly moving towards gender equality.

 Intentional Action: Ensuring the inclusion of women's talents, skills, experience and energies requires intentional actions and deliberate policies.
-The Women's Empowerment Principles, a partnership initiative of UN Women and UN Global Compact (UNGC) provide a set of considerations to help the private sector focus on key elements integral to promoting gender equality in the workplace, marketplace and community.
+The Women's Empowerment Principles, a partnership initiative of UN Women and UN Global Compact (UNGC) provide guidance to help the private sector focus on key elements integral to promoting gender equality in the workplace, marketplace and community.

 Gender Lens: Enhancing openness and inclusion throughout corporate policies and operations requires techniques, tools and practices that bring results.
-The Women's Empowerment Principles, forget through an international multi-stakeholder consultative process, provide a "gender lens" through which business can analyze current initiates, benchmarks and reporting practices.
+The Women's Empowerment Principles, forged through an international multi-stakeholder consultative process, provide a "gender lens" through which business can analyze current initiatives, benchmarks and reporting practices.

 Multi-Stakeholders: The Principles also reflect the interests of government and civil society, and will support interactions among stakeholders as achieving gender equality requires the participation of all actors.
 Nearly all countries have affirmed this value through their recognition of the standards contained in international human rights treaties, which articulate for states a broad range of civil, political, economic, social and cultural rights.